 The section 1035 tax-free exchange allows the insured to move cash value from a life insurance policy to another life insurance policy or tax-deferred annuity without paying any taxes on the gain in the policy.
 The same can be done with a tax-deferred annuity.
 If doing a 1035 exchange on an annuity, the only transfer option is another annuity.

 Believe it or not, consumers dictate what life insurance companies offer in their product lineup.
 These companies listen and make changes to their products all the time.
 It seems that these life insurance products get better every year and companies will follow suit.

 We now see chronic illness benefits and critical illness benefits added to most permanent policies these days.
 We see capped variable loan rates on indexed universal life insurance policies.
 I don’t know of any universal life insurance policies that don’t come with an over loan protection rider.

-More and more companies are getting into the indexed universal life insurance space.
+More and more companies are getting into the indexed universal life insurance space due to the overwhelming demand.
 Even variable universal life insurance policies are getting better.

 But what if you have an old policy that is just average?
 Maybe you should consider a 1035 exchange.